MERNinja/fm-mini/README.md

 ### Responsive Design
 - Mobile-friendly interface that adapts to different screen sizes
 - Optimized layout for both desktop and mobile browsing

+### Model Persistence
+- The last selected model is remembered between sessions
+- Optional auto-load feature to automatically load the last used model on page refresh
+- User preferences are stored in localStorage for persistence

 ## Development